 How to Prepare for Divorce Mediation

-- Beware of your future needs after divorce.
+Beware of your future needs after a divorce.
 Do a post-divorce budget and go into mediation determined to negotiate for what you need to survive financially after divorce.